 McLeansboro is a very small city located in the state of Illinois.
 With a population of 2,792 people and two constituent neighborhoods, McLeansboro is the 428th largest community in Illinois.

-Unlike some cities, McLeansboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in McLeansboro are a mix of both white- and blue-collar jobs.
+When you are in McLeansboro, you'll notice that it is more blue-collar than most other communities in America.
+41.67% of McLeansboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, McLeansboro is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in McLeansboro who work in sales jobs (16.92%), office and administrative support (14.08%), and healthcare (8.60%).
+There are especially a lot of people living in McLeansboro who work in sales jobs (11.22%), office and administrative support (11.06%), and management occupations (10.66%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, McLeansboro is worth considering.

-The per capita income in McLeansboro in 2010 was $19,457, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,828 for a family of four.
+The per capita income in McLeansboro in 2010 was $20,989, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $83,956 for a family of four.
 However, McLeansboro contains both very wealthy and poor people as well.

 The people who call McLeansboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McLeansboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in McLeansboro include English, Irish, Dutch, and Polish.
+Important ancestries of people in McLeansboro include English, Irish, Scottish, and Dutch.